Mexico City is an enormous metropolis and navigating it on your own can seem overwhelming, especially on your first trip to the city.

 This tour provides early access to the site, meaning you’ll have it practically to yourself, plus guide and transport. (from the meeting point, not your hotel) At $35/person, it’s also an affordable option.

 Alternatively, Get Your Guide offers this full-day tour of Teotihuacan which also includes stops at Tres Culturas and the Shrine of Guadalupe.
 Lunch is not included in this tour, but pick-up from most hotels are.
 At $33.60/person, it’s another affordable option.

 4. Xochimilco Party Boats

-Xochimilco is Mexico City’s most famous party spot for both tourists and locals.
+Xochimilco is the most famous party spot for both tourists and locals.

-It’s most frequented on weekends when people pile into colorful trajineras, or small boats that are rowed by a strong and experienced rower.
+It’s most frequented on weekends in Mexico City when people pile into colorful trajineras, or small boats that are rowed by a strong and experienced rower.
 They’ll be happy to let you try it, just don’t let go of that stick!

 Once on the water, mariachi bands may hop on and play you a few songs (for a fee of course).
 There are other boats that float by selling tacos, chapulines (fried crickets), as well as big cups of ice-cold beer.

 It’s best enjoyed in a group, so if you are traveling around Mexico City solo or just with one or two other people, going with a tour is the best way to experience the festive atmosphere.